Calvinverse/infrastructure.azure.core.servicediscovery/README.md

 * **cluster_size** - The size of the cluster.
 Defaults to 3.
 * **resource_version** - The version of the [service discovery image](https://github.com/Calvinverse/resource.hashi.server).
 It is expected that this image is stored in a resource group as an Azure image.
 Currently the name of this resource group is encoded in the `main.tf` configuration file.
 * **category** - The name of the category that all the resources are running in.
 Defaults to `cv-core-sd`.
+* **consul_cert_path** - The path to the directory in which the consul certificates are placed.
 * **datacenter** - The name of the environment that all the resources are running in.
 Used as the name of the Consul data center.
-Defaults to `calvinverse-test`.
+Defaults to `calvinverse`.
 * **domain** - The name of the DNS domain that all the resources are running in.
 Used to resolve the static resources, e.g. Consul servers.
 Defaults to `consulverse`.
 * **domain_consul** - The name of the Consul DNS domain that all the resources are running in.
 Used as the domain of the Consul data center.
 Defaults to `consulverse`
 * **encrypt_consul** - The Consul encrypt key.